It’s called WannaCry / WannaCryptor and is possibly the biggest attack in history

 How This Affects WholesaleBackup Channel Partners

-Just got off the phone with one of our WholesaleBackup Partners.
-He had some questions about the the cloud backup software and was just calling to double check on some of the backup settings after performing a full data restore and successfully recovering all of the accounting records for one of his customers.
+I just got off the phone with one of our WholesaleBackup Partners.
+He had some questions about the cloud backup software and was just calling to double-check on some of the backup settings after performing a full data restore and successfully recovering all of the accounting records for one of his customers.

 Incidentally, the customer had accidentally deleted the data by mistake during a transition to a new computer setup.

 He brought up this WannaCry attack and how he does not want to mess around, having experience dealing with this before.

 He brought up the time around three years ago when another version of ransomware (some version of Cryptolocker) was running rampant and infected this exact customer and everything was lost.

 The only saving grace was that he was running our offsite cloud backup software, and was able to fully restore the business back to normal and recovered all of the accounting and business data successfully.

-This is what it’s all about, staying ahead of these attacks by simply keeping an offsite copy your most important data.
+This is what it’s all about, staying ahead of these attacks by simply keeping an offsite copy of your most important data.

 Whether you want to provide and very light or robust service the choice is yours, you can offer local onsite, vaults, Disc Image Restores (BMR), and offsite cloud storage using AWS S3 / Google Cloud or even use your own Backup Server and store the data yourself.